Aidgods/roblox-nsfw-account-scanner/README.md

 ## how to run

-either open the `run.bat` file or do `python robloxscanner.py` in cmd in the directory
+either open the `run.bat` file or do `python robloxscanner.py` in cmd in the directory btw i suggest you run this in linux or on a linux vps cuz it doesnt like it for some reason
 ---

 uses some shitty ai i made